Michael-KaHNg/Nautiyal_Dartmouth_Brain_Image_P4_Perievent_Traces/README.md

 We have an output file from previous step.
 [Nautiyal_Dartmouth_Brain_Image_P3_Perievent_Analysis] (_Avg_Cell_Traces_zNorm_Signal_||All_Trials||_|5s_bfr_Trial_Initi_End|-|5s_aft_Trial_Initi_End|_filtered_behav_added-DS1122-P6_3-S1-Sucrose-Reduced)

-In this example, we are using that output file to plot time series data for cells that
+In this example, we are using that output file to plot time series data for cells that show:

-1. show excitation to both trial initiation and delay period (code:  AT+_AD+) and
+1. excitation to both trial initiation and delay period (code:  AT+_AD+)
-2. showed no response to both trial initiation and delay period (code:  AT0_AD0)
+2. no response to both trial initiation and delay period (code:  AT0_AD0)

 On top right, it shows timepoint-by-timepoint unpaired permutation comparsions (alpha = 0.05) between the two cell types.